itzraiyan/AniTap/README.md

 #### **Global Mode**
 - Like every visible public activity on AniList.
+- Uses robust, paginated GraphQL queries for all activity types (from gaf.py, gaf2.py, sal.py).

 #### **Following Mode**
 - Like posts only from users you follow.
+- Uses paginated, reliable queries for fetching your following list (from sal.py/tree.py).

+#### **Followers Mode**
+- Like posts only from users who follow you.
+- Uses paginated, reliable queries for fetching your followers (from sal.py/tree.py).

 #### **Profile Mode**
 - Like all posts on a specific user's profile (give username or profile URL).

+#### **Chain System**
+- Follow users via BFS expansion (your following → their following → ...).
+- Uses exact chain logic from tree.py for robust, non-repeating user discovery.

+#### **Random Follow**
+- Extracts user IDs from global activities using gaf2.py logic for following random AniList users.

 #### **Human-Like Random Liker Mode**
 **NEW!** AniTap can now **imitate true human behavior**:
-- Randomly selects source: global, following, or profiles you provide.
+- Randomly selects source: global, following, followers, or profiles you provide.
 - Randomly picks only a few activities per batch.
 - Randomly skips some activities (not every post is liked).
 - Delays between likes are unpredictable—sometimes just seconds, often minutes, sometimes even a long break (15–60 minutes or more!).